Sampling method in Research

 c) Purposive sampling

-Example: An investigator performs a survey for gathering the information about students suffering from a special kind of disability.
+Example: An investigator conducts a survey to obtain information about kids who have a specific type of handicap.
 In such type of research, the researcher can purposively make a selection of students with different types of disabilities.

 d) Snowball Sampling